Fabulousqueen/Project-Aitho-UNICT/README.md

 # Project-Aitho-UNICT

-This repository contains the implementation of the **Track 2:*"AI agent for creative rewriting and reframing"***, proposed as the final assignment for the *"Intelligent Agents and Machine Learning"* seminar, held by the **Aitho** group at the Department of Mathematics and Computer Science of University of Catania.
+This repository contains the implementation of the **Track 2:*"AI agent for creative rewriting and reframing"***, proposed as the final assignment for the ***"Intelligent Agents and Machine Learning"* seminar**, held by the **Aitho** group at the Department of Mathematics and Computer Science of University of Catania.

 For more details about the assignment, the PDF file `slide_esami.pdf` is included in the repository (Italian only).